strapdata/elassandra/docs/elassandra/source/architecture.rst

           myindex |     mytype | {'elastic_admin/myindex': 0x44464c00aa56caad2ca92c4855b2aa562a28ca2f482d2ac94c2d06f1d2f2f341144452a924b5a2444947292d333527052c9d9d5a599e5f9482a40426a2a394999e975f941a9f98945f06d46b646a560b0600000000ffff0300}

-When snapshoting a keyspace or a table (ex: nodetool snapshot keyspace), Cassandra also backups the CQL schema (in <snapshot_dir>/schema.cql) including the elasticsearch index metadata and mapping, and thus, restoring the CQL schema for an indexed table also restore the associated elasticsearch index definition in the current cluster state.
+When snapshoting a keyspace or a table (ex: nodetool snapshot <keyspace>), Cassandra also backups the CQL schema (in <snapshot_dir>/schema.cql) including the Elasticsearch index metadata and mapping, and thus, restoring the CQL schema for an indexed table also restore the associated Elasticsearch index definition in the current cluster state.